libp2p/specs/autonat/autonat-v2.md

 client transfers these bytes wrapped in `DialDataResponse` protobufs where the `data` field in each individual protobuf is limited to 4096 bytes in length.
-This allows implementations to use a small buffer for reading and sending the data as well as cleaner interoperability with rest of the messages exchanged on the stream.
-The server only calculates the size of the `data` field of `DialDataResponse` protobufs as the bytes transferred and not the total size of the protobuf.
-The server on receiving numBytes bytes proceeds to dial the selected address.
+This allows implementations to use a small buffer for reading and sending the data.
+Only the size of the `data` field of `DialDataResponse` protobufs is counted towards the bytes transferred.
+Once the server has received numBytes bytes, it proceeds to dial the selected address.

-If an attacker asks a server to dial a victim node, the only benefit that the attacker gets is forcing the server and the victim to do a cryptographic handshake which costs some bandwidth and compute.
+If an attacker asks a server to dial a victim node, the only benefit the attacker gets is forcing the server and the victim to do a cryptographic handshake which costs some bandwidth and compute.
 The attacker by itself can do a lot of handshakes with the victim without spending any compute by using the